These walk in pantry ideas live rent free in my head — and it's time to share them with you

 Although in general, "a walk-in pantry should be at least three metres wide by one metre deep to be functional," says Charlie Smallbone, if space is at a premium, there are still ways of incorporating walk in pantry ideas in small kitchen diner ideas.

-As this compact but perfectly functional pantry from Kitchens by Holloways demonstrates, even small, narrow spaces can be put to good use for storing kitchen essentials that may otherwise need to be on display.
+As this compact, but perfectly functional pantry in a kitchen from Kitchens by Holloways, with interior design by Jude Micklewright of JM Interior Design demonstrates, even small and narrow spaces can be put to good use for storing kitchen essentials that may otherwise need to be on display.

-5. Pair simple shaker doors with wooden worktops, shelving and glass storage
+10. Pair simple shaker doors with wooden shelving and glass storage

 If you've opted for a simple Shaker kitchen idea in your kitchen renovation, the clean simple lines of this classic style can work equally as well for your walk in pantry ideas.